PangTiger/TinyRickMrGreen-JekyllTheme/_posts/2023-11-06-TheEndofHistory.markdown

 title: "The End of the history of carbon-based life: The Golden Age for Silicon Intelligence"

+# post specific
+# if not specified, .name will be used from _data/owner/[language].yml
 author: Mr. Jiaqi
+# multiple category is not supported
 category: jekyll
+# multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags: [jekyll, example post, sample, test]
-img: post_pic1.jpg  # Removed the colon ":" and ensure the image file name is correct
+# thumbnail image for post
+img: ":post_pic1.jpg"
+# disable comments on this page
+#comments_disable: true

 comments_disable: true